The best vacuums for hardwood floors and area rugs are powerful enough to clean deep into rug fibers yet gentle enough to avoid scratching the wood.

 - Jump to full detailed review.

-After hours and hours of researching and educating myself on the vacuum market, I decided to purchase the Bissell Hard Floor Expert Canister Vacuum.
-I’ve been using it for over a year and it has proven itself to be a reliable and versatile vacuum.
+After hours and hours of researching and educating myself on the vacuum market, I decided to purchase the Bissell Zing Bagless Canister Vacuum (see on Amazon).
+I’ve been using it for over a year, and it has proven itself to be a reliable and versatile vacuum.

 The features I like the most about this vacuum are: